Titusville sewage leak: Indian River Lagoon filled with wastewater

 Crews shut down and properly closed off the old equipment less than three hours after they discovered the leak, the city said.

-The city said an estimated 870,000 gallons of sewage entered the lagoon, which the city does not use as a source for drinking water.
+The city said the lagoon is not used as a source for drinking water.

 The area was cleaned and disinfected, the city said.
 The city has not issued any warning about water usage.